Bacteria and Contaminants

 • We know plastic contains BPA, unless this has been removed.
 BPA interferes with our endocrine systems [hormones] and sits in our body indefinitely.
 Time Magazine reports: The government’s National Toxicology Program has concluded that there is some concern about brain and behavioral effects on fetuses and young children at current exposure level.

 Please do not give your animal (or yourself) any water or food out of any plastic source.
+If water is required during transit, please carry bottles made from stainless steel or glass, lead-free, that do not pollute the water they are holding.

 Animal’s water and food dishes should not be plastic, either.